The Max Kade International Wing is a special interest housing option that promotes cross-cultural sharing and exploration.

 The wing always includes at least one International House for students who have a strong academic interest in world cultures and global affairs but do not desire a language immersion experience.

-Applicants for the Max Kade International Wing might include students with an interest in foreign language or international studies, international students, or students who have lived or traveled abroad.
+Applicants for the Max Kade International Wing might include students with an interest in foreign language or international studies, international students, or students who have studied, lived, or traveled abroad.
 The application period begins at the start of each Spring semester for selection of residents for the next academic year.

 Students with rising sophomore standing and above are encouraged to apply, but please note that preference may be given to students with more academic or international study experience.
 While a deeper background in the particular language or academic area may strengthen a student’s application for a specific house, students do NOT have to be majoring or minoring in that field to be considered for the house.
 Students may apply for admission to more than one house.